Location and Accessibility

 Achieving AIM status is an important step in welcoming everyone to our church.
 The Accessibility and Inclusion Ministry (AIM) focuses on welcoming, embracing, integrating, and supporting people with disabilities and their families in our congregation.
 It is a sacred challenge for us to recognize the humanity and gifts of all people.

 Accessibility is important to everyone; we believe it is simply smart design.
 We welcome people of all abilities because we don’t want to keep anyone from taking part in worship or other church activities.
-If you have a hidden disability that you think it’s important for someone to know about, please contact the minister to share your information in confidence.
+If you have a hidden disability that you think it’s important for someone to know about, please contact the office administrator to share your information in confidence.

-EqUUal Inclusion improves accessibility
+EqUUal Inclusion Improves Accessibility